5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Dos and Don'ts
 Before you copy the EFI onto your system SSD/HDD, you should do the following:

 - **Testing**: Test the EFI folder first using a FAT32 formatted USB Stick!
+Also perform an NVRAM Reset prior to booting.
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
-High Sierra and Catalina require `MacBookPro10,1`, Big Sur requires `MaBookPro11,1` and macOS Monterey requires `MaBookPro11,4` (amongst other changes).
+High Sierra and Catalina require `MacBookPro10,1`, Big Sur requires `MaBookPro11,1` and macOS Monterey requires `MaBookPro11,4` (amongst other settings).
 - **Integrated Graphics**:
 Two variants of T530 models with different display panels and screen resolutions exist: `HD+` and `HD` models.
 Both are using different identifiers: